 instruction.
 Salary commensurate with experience and

-these teaching responsibilities are to be arranged in consultation
+Teaching responsibilities are to be arranged in consultation with

-Commitment of a minimum of the equivalent of four days per week
+There is a commitment of a minimum of the equivalent of four

 How to Apply